 Switching between the different thread types are found in the Control tab.
 You will find descriptions for all input boxes and options in these pages.

 Click the 'Online Guide' button in the plugin and it will open this online documentation in your web browser.

 Acme Thread \\ Thread Data Tab (Tab 1):

 Nominal : Enter the nominal for the thread.
 If you work in metric, enter metric Nominal, if inch, enter inch Nominal.

 TPI : TPI of the thread.
 Select to use TPI or pitch with the radio button.
 Acme threads normally uses TPI.

 Tolerance : 2G, 3G or 4G for Acme thread.

-Ext / Int : If the thread are external or internal.
+External / Internal : Select from the dropdown if the thread are external or internal.

-Recalculate : Always click this button after the above entries have been changed, to calculate the correct new diameters,radiuses and flat root.
+Recalculate : Always click this button after the above entries have been changed, to calculate the correct new diameters, radiuses and flat root for machining.